steinwurf/allocate/README.rst

     std::vector<uint8_t, allocate::aligned_allocator<uint8_t>> data;

-The allocator defaults to 32 bit alignment - the lowest common denominotor on the supported platforms.
+The allocator defaults to 32 bit alignment - the lowest common denominator on the supported platforms.

 The allocator is based on the code example from: